PC talk system recommendations blog Facebook YouTube articles and guides links bio

 3840 x 2160 (4k) res, 16:9 aspect, Recommendations:

-Asus ROG Swift PG32UQX - 32" A large size with great res.
-This has the newest quantum dot and mini-LED tech, providing vastly superior color depth with HDR 1400 certification, as well as the highest G-Sync certification.
+Asus ROG Swift PG32UQXR - 32" 160Hz, HDR 1000.
+A large size with great res.
+This has the newest quantum dot and mini-LED tech, providing superior color depth.
+A very good 4k gaming monitor.

 Projections:

-4k monitors are just now starting to show up on the market, but 1440p is still the mainstream choice due to the graphical power to run at higher resolutions.
+4k monitors are just now starting to become more mainstream, but 1440p is still the mainstream choice due to the graphical power to run at higher resolutions.

 Operating System